Greek Heroic Age: Calydonian boar hunt

-A monstrous boar was sent by Artemis to ravage the region of Calydon in Aetolia because its king neglected to honour her in his rites to the gods.
+Artemis sent a monstrous boar to ravage the region of Calydon in Aetolia because its king neglected to honour her in his rites to the gods.
 King Oeneus sent messengers seeking the best hunters in Greece, offering them the boar's pelt and tusks as a prize.
-A number of heroes responded, including Atalanta, Castor and Pollux, Jason, Laertes, Lynceus, Meleager (the host and boar killer), Nestor, Peleus, Phoenix, and Theseus.
+Several heroes responded, including Atalanta, Castor and Pollux, Jason, Laertes, Lynceus, Meleager (the host and boar killer), Nestor, Peleus, Phoenix, and Theseus.
 Many of them were also the "Argonauts".
 One notable exception was Heracles, who vanquished his own Goddess-sent Erymanthian boar separately.